 From human-made to natural places you’ve probably heard of to offbeat tourist spots, the Marvelous City is jam-packed with incredible attractions.

 If you aren’t visiting it, well, do yourself a favor and add it to your Brazil itinerary as this place is unforgettable!

 In today’s article, I will talk about the best places to go in Rio.
 But this isn’t just any list, these are hands-down the all-time best Rio de Janeiro attractions that I have personally experienced.

 Wondering where to stay in Rio?
-Then you will want to read my practical guide on where to stay in Rio de Janeiro, which has a breakdown of the best accommodation by neighborhood and budget.
+Then you will want to read my practical guide on where to stay in Rio de Janeiro or this one on the most incredible Rio de Janeiro Airbnbs.
+Both guides have a breakdown of the best accommodation by neighborhood and budget.

 Best tourist attractions in Rio de Janeiro